LeonAksman/LeonAksman.github.io/index.md

 I'm interested in understanding how neurodegenerative diseases such as Alzheimer's and Parkinson's progress over time.

-My research involves modelling the evolution of these diseases through the combination of computational modelling, statistics and machine learning and multi-modal information from neuroimaging, biofluids and cognitive testing.
+My research involves modelling the evolution of these diseases by combining computational modelling, statistics and machine learning with data from neuroimaging, biofluids and cognitive testing.

 I have worked on: